HumphreyLu6/GithubContributionIllusion/README.md

 # GithubContributionIllusion

-A windows form app to draw fake Github Contributions, so you can screen shot and show off.
+A windows app to draw fake Github Contributions.
+You can screen shot and show off.
 Ideas comes from commiting hard every day but takeing too long to get accomplishments.
 During the development, learned how to handle events properly.

 ## Requirements